-- Below is information that may be required on ID labels - o Genus species, variety - o Family - o Planting date, transplant date, start of flowering - o PI, User, Treatment, Block, Id plant ID - Consider using coloured tags to easily distinguish important traits like treatment, block, population or species. - Use tags to last for the duration of the experiment.
+- Below is information that may be required on ID labels - o Genus species, variety - o Family - o Planting date, transplant date, start of flowering - o PI, User, Treatment, Block, Id plant ID - Consider using coloured tags to easily distinguish important traits like treatment, block, population or species. - O Use tags to last for the duration of the experiment.
 Waterproof sharpies on plastic tags are good for short term experiments, but the markings will fade, and the plastic becomes brittle over time.
-Pencil is visible for longer but impressions on a metal tag should be used

-• Add a tag to every pot (Relying on plant or tray position to track treatment is risky; what if as a result of a breakdown your plants must be moved?)
+Pencil is visible for longer but impressions on a metal tag should be used for long experiments and harsh environmental conditions. - O Add a tag to every pot (Relying on plant or tray position to track treatment is risky; what if as a result of a breakdown your plants must be moved?)